wh33les/FitbitStats/README.md

-# FitbitStats
+# Fitbit Stats Project

-Project for the Data Visualization minicourse 2023 from the Erdös Institute.
+Project for the Data Visualization minicourse spring 2023 from the Erdös Institute.
+I used the Fitbit data from the first year I had the Fitbit to make a dashboard with my exercise each day, how it affected my resting heart rate, and how it affected my sleep.
+I completed this project in 11 days, with very little experience with JavaScript, and no experience with d3.js.